slaise/localcache/README.md

 # Golang-localcache

-Develop a local cache product using Go.
+A local cache product using Go.